ClickHouse/ClickHouse/docs/en/query_language/functions/ext_dict_functions.md

 **Returned value**

 - If ClickHouse parses the attribute successfully in the [attribute's data type](../dicts/external_dicts_dict_structure.md#ext_dict_structure-attributes), functions return the value of the dictionary attribute that corresponds to `id_expr`.
-- If there is no requested `id_expr` in the dictionary, then:
+- If there is no the key, corresponding to `id_expr`, in the dictionary, then:

     - `dictGet` returns the content of the `<null_value>` element specified for the attribute in the dictionary configuration.
     - `dictGetOrDefault` returns the value passed as the `default_value_expr` parameter.